Investigating the Fermi-Hubbard model by the tensor-backflow method: Abstract

 \section{Abstract}

-Recently, a variational wave-function based on the tensor representation of backflow corrections has achieved state-of-the-art energy precision in solving Fermi-Hubbard-type models~\cite{tensorbackflow}.
-However, the Fermi-Hubbard model is very challenging to solve, and the validity of a method relies on investigating the ground state's physical property.
-For simplicity, we name the tensor representation of backflow corrections as the Tensor-Backflow in this work.
-We apply the Tensor-Backflow method to investigate the Fermi-Hubbard model on two-dimensional lattices as large as 256 sites, under various interaction strengths $U$, electron fillings $n$ and boundary conditions.
-Energy precision can be further improved by considering more backflow terms, such as considering backflow terms from next-nearest-neighbours or from all sites.
-Energy extrapolations on 64-site lattices give competitive results to the gradient optimized fPEPS with the bond dimension as large as $D$=20.
-For cases of $n$=0.875 and $U$=8 on the $16\times 16$ lattice under open boundary condition, by considering nearest-neighbour backflow terms, obtained energy is only $4.5\times 10^{-4}$ higher than the state-of-the-art method fPEPS with the bond dimension $D$=20.
-For periodic boundary condition, the variational wave-function is not enforced on any prior symmetry, meanwhile linear stripe order is successfully obtained.
-Under the same filling and $U$=10,12, energies obtained from initializations with the obtained wave-function for $U$=8 are lower than that from direct optimizations, meanwhile energies are competitive to or even better than state-of-the-art tensor network methods.
-For cases of $n$=0.8 and 0.9375, results consistent with the phase diagram from AFQMC are obtained by direct optimizations.
+Recently, a variational wave-function based on the tensor representation of backflow corrections along with a Lanczos step has achieved state-of-the-art energy precision for Fermi-Hubbard-type models.
+However, solving the Fermi-Hubbard model remains challenging, and the validity of any method must be assessed through the ground state’s physical properties.
+For simplicity, we refer this method as Tensor-Backflow.
+In this work, we apply the Tensor-Backflow method to investigate the Fermi-Hubbard model on two-dimensional lattices up to 256 sites, exploring various interaction strengths $U$, electron fillings $n$, next-nearest-neighbor hopping $t'$, and boundary conditions.
+By considering backflow terms from nearest- or next-nearest-neighbor sites, we achieve competitive results without enforcing geometric symmetries on the variational wave-function.
+The optimizations were stable from a prior unrestrictied Hartree-Fock state, followed by adding backflow corrections.
+Meanwhile, changing interaction strengths in the prior unrestrictied Hartree-Fock state is helpful to bypass the local minima.
+When $t'$=0, by considering nearest-neighbor backflow terms, linear stripe order emerges successfully for the case of $n$=0.875 and $U$=8 on a $16 \times 16$ lattice with periodic boundary conditions.
+In a similar case with open boundary conditions, the energy obtained is only $4.5 \times 10^{-4}$ higher than the state-of-the-art method fPEPS with bond dimension $D$=20.
+Compared to state-of-the-art neural network methods, the energies obtained using the Tensor-Backflow approach are competitive, with relative errors below $5 \times 10^{-3}$.
+For $n$=0.8 and $n$=0.9375, direct optimizations yield results consistent with the phase diagram from AFQMC.
+When $t'$=-0.2, considering next-nearest-neighbor backflow terms leads to energies that are either competitive with or even lower than those from state-of-the-art neural network approaches.
+For instance, for $n$=0.875 and $U$=8 on a $12 \times 12$ lattice with periodic boundary conditions, the energy obtained is $8.1 \times 10^{-4}$ lower than that from the neural network result.
+Thus, the Tensor-Backflow method demonstrates strong representational capabilities for solving the Fermi-Hubbard model.